 Security for your data is one of our top priorities, and we have a team dedicated to securing Lucid’s systems, processes, and controls.
 Lucid is powered by Amazon Web Services (AWS), the industry’s leading provider of secure computing infrastructure.

 We choose AWS because of their stringent security measures, which include:

 - Level 1 service provider under the Payment Card Industry (PCI) Data Security Standard (DSS)

 - U.S. General Services Administration FISMA-Moderate level operation authorization

-To learn more about the security procedures employed by AWS, please review their documentation.
+To learn more about the security procedures employed by AWS, please review their security documentation and compliance documentation.

 You can securely access Lucid products at any time and from any device or location.
 Lucid offers a 99.9% uptime guarantee to enterprise customers.
 We do this by replicating documents, account information, access control lists, and other persistent data across multiple availability zones using industry-standard database management systems, and failover solutions.

 Lucid enterprise features allow you to maintain governance of your accounts so you can better adhere to compliance requirements.
 These features include document sharing restrictions, allowed IP restrictions, and allowed domains.
 We offer Key Management Service (KMS), which allows customers to control their own unique encryption keys to add an additional level of security.